How Kenya Import Duty Works

 Sensitive items50–100%Used clothing, certain textiles, cement

-Look, these rates can change based on government gazettes and EAC partner negotiations.
-Always verify your specific HS code on the KRA website or through a clearing agent before committing to a shipment.
-A product you think is 25% might actually fall under a different classification at 35%.
+These rates can change through EAC tariff updates, Kenya Finance Acts, legal notices, and customs rulings.
+Always verify your specific HS code on the KRA customs tariff or through a licensed clearing agent before committing to a shipment.
+A product you think is 25% might fall under a different classification or special levy.

 Excise Duty on Vehicles and Select Goods